Red Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (7-1) will take the mound for the Rangers, his 11th start of the season.
+- The Rangers will hand the ball to Jon Gray (6-4) for his 16th start of the season.

+- He has earned a quality start seven times in 15 starts this season.

-- Dunning has pitched five or more innings in 10 straight games and will look to extend that streak.
+- Gray will look to finish five or more innings for the third start in a row.

-- In 18 appearances this season, he has finished seven without allowing an earned run.
+- He has made 15 appearances and finished two of them without allowing an earned run.

 |Opponent